 There are times during motherhood, Indigenous and otherwise, when our infants decide they do not want to sleep, or they are simply uncomfortable and the only way they can sleep is when they are on our chests.
 Which of course, keeps us awake.
 But this was where the mossbag and tikinagan came into play.
 As soon as she was wrapped, RJ would sleep for longer stretches.
 I would lay her down safely, refuelled by my prayers, and finally get some rest.

 Members of a community and families each play a vital role in preparing the different pieces necessary to complete a tikinagan for a mother and her newborn.
-What having a naming ceremony for my kids meant to me

 The board and bow is to be made by the nohtawi (father) or the moshum (grandfather).
 The nihkawi (mother) is to make the covering.
 This provides a balance of kinship—everyone plays a part in ultimately providing security and comfort, and a space for observance and learning for the baby.
 This process alone shows the significant role that kinship plays within the lives of Indigenous peoples, because prior to the child coming physically into the world, teachings of kinship are being woven into the first place they will sleep.